Sonnenschiff

 Sonnenschiff (lit. 'sun ship') is a large integrated office and retail building in Freiburg im Breisgau, Germany.
 It was built in 2004 in the city's Vauban quarter as part of the Solar Settlement at Schlierberg.
 Sonnenschiff was designed by the architect Rolf Disch (who also built the Heliotrope building) and generates four times more energy than it uses.

 As a whole this building produces more energy than it consumes per year and utilizes the most up-to-date building technology.
-Some aspects that make this building particular are its vacuum insulated walls, ventilation with 95% heat recovery, triple paned windows and its energy façade.
+Some aspects that make this building distinctive are its vacuum insulated walls, ventilation with 95% heat recovery, triple paned windows and its energy façade.

-It is the first positive energy office building worldwide.
-The office spaces are flanked on both the East and West sides entirely with windows, which maximizes natural lighting and employee views while it minimizes the energy used for artificial lighting.
+The office spaces are flanked on both the East and West sides with windows to maximize natural lighting and employee views while it minimizes the energy used for artificial lighting.

 Sonnenschiff includes a supermarket, convenience store and bakery-café on the first floor, offices and work spaces on the 2-4 floors and 9 penthouses on its roof.
 In addition to the office and retail space, there are two conference rooms.

 Design

 This steel-framed construction is called the "Sun Ship" as its skyline resembles the silhouette of a ship.

 Its design allows it to naturally stay cool in the summer and to store heat in the winter.

 The ground floor is used for high-end retail and commercial space.
 The next three floors are used as office and commercial space, while nine penthouses on its rooftop offer residential space (112 to 300 sq. meters).
-This unique integration of retail, commercial and residential space, all with a carbon-free footprint and a positive energy balance distinguish this development.